Plan ahead for a healthy bank holiday

 In the case of heart attack or stroke, call 999 immediately.
 Every second counts with these conditions.

-Dr Dave Tatham, clinical lead for urgent and emergency care at the Bradford CCGs, said: “If you are taking regular medicines, make sure you have enough to last over the bank holiday weekend.
-By making sure you have enough of your repeat prescription to last over the long weekend, you can prevent becoming ill or even avert a medical emergency.
+Dr Tatham added: “If you are taking regular medicines, making sure you have enough stocks to last over the bank holiday weekend by getting organised with your repeat prescriptions is essential.
+This could prevent you becoming ill or even avert a medical emergency.

 “A well-stocked medicine cupboard is essential, especially over holiday times.
 Having home remedies to hand means peace of mind.
-People can pop into their local pharmacy and ask for advice about essential items, there is also some great advice on the NHS Choices website about what items you should keep at home – www.nhs.uk.”
+People should pop into their local pharmacies and ask for advice about essential items.”